dilshankarunarathne/cpp-notes/README.md

 ### Unique Pointer

 There’s also a unique pointer (`unique_ptr`).
 This is fast and efficient.
 A unique pointer *exclusively owns* the object to which it points.
 That means, if it’s not null, it’s destructor is obligated to delete the object.
 It also cannot be copied.
 There is no copy constructor or copy assignment operator.
 There is a move method in the standard library, that we can use to move a reference into a unique pointer.

 Unique pointer provides move constructor and move assignment.
 With that functionality, we can implement the transfer of a pointer’s ownership, in and out of a function, which could not be done by classical C++.
 It also makes way to store pointers, elegantly and efficiently within a container.
 Smart pointers help to remove the explicit deletes.
-The make functions help to remove the explicit new keywords.
+The make functions help to remove the explicit `new` keywords.
-When we use the default constructor of the unique_ptr, we’ll get a null pointer.
+When we use the default constructor of the `unique_ptr`, we’ll get a *null pointer*.
 We don’t explicitly assign it into a null pointer.
-We can get help from the unique_ptr class templates and use the make_unique function to create a unique pointer.
+We can get help from the `unique_ptr` class templates and use the `make_unique` function to create a unique pointer.
 This function even works with most user defined types, by forwarding parameters and creating them naturally and efficiently.

 -------------------------------------------------------------------------------------------------
 auto sp1 = unique_ptr<int> { new int { 123 } };
 auto sp2 = make_unique<int>(345);